securitybunker/databunker.org/content/use-case/schrems-ii-compliance/index.md

 On November 10, the **European Data Protection Board** (**EDPB**) released its "Recommendations 01/2020 on measures that supplement transfer tools to ensure compliance with the EU level of protection of personal data"
 ([link](https://edpb.europa.eu/sites/edpb/files/consultation/edpb_recommendations_202001_supplementarymeasurestransferstools_en.pdf)).

+An alternative method is to get customer consent of personal data cross-border transfer.
+This is known as **standard contractual clauses (SCC)**.

 ## So, How Databunker can help?
 Before talking about exact solution, I need to brief you about few things.